-The revised Oath was adopted by the AACP House of Delegates in July 2007 and has been approved by the American Pharmacists Association.
-AACP member institutions should plan to use the revised Oath of a Pharmacist during the 2008-09 academic year and with spring 2009 graduates.
+The revised Oath was adopted by the AACP Board of Directors and the APhA Board of Trustees in November 2021.
+AACP member institutions should plan to use the revised Oath of a Pharmacist during the 2021-22 academic year and with spring 2022 graduates.

 "I promise to devote myself to a lifetime of service to others through the profession of pharmacy.
 In fulfilling this vow: